Resume Annex

 Why most Woodworker resumes get filtered out

-The five most common ATS failures we see on Woodworker resumes are below.
+The five most common hiring system failures we see on Woodworker resumes are below.
 Each one is fixable in under 15 minutes.
 None of them require rewriting your experience — only changing how it is presented.

 • Including everything since college.
 Keep the last 10-15 years detailed; summarize the rest in a single line.